KumoCorp/kumomta/docs/reference/kumo/make_queue_config/strategy.md

   scenario where the destination is not accepting mail and causing the scheduled queue to grow is logarithmically more expensive as the queue grows.
+* `"SingletonTimerWheel"` - Like `"TimerWheel"` above, but there is one shared wheel for all queues that use the `"SingletonTimerWheel"` strategy.
+This mitigates the per-queue aggregate maintenance overhead mentioned above, and is ideal especially for deployments with very many (more than 100,000 or so) scheduled queues.
+This option is slated to become the default in a later stable release.

 Which should you use?
 Whichever works best for your environment!
 Make sure that you test normal healthy operation with a lot of queues as well as the worst